johndcf/DCF77-Meteotime-Decoder/README.md

 ### Requirements

 * Python 3.8 or newer
-* No external libraries required
+* No external libraries required (standard library only)

 ---